 US sites will have the option to pre-screen study subjects to evaluate them directly for skin color in order to meet Fitzpatrick Skin Scale stratification recruitment requirements.
+The Mexameter will be used to determine FSS type.

 6.3 Screening